awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_DATABASE.md

 Creates a new database\.

+To create a database, you must be a superuser or have the CREATEDB privilege\.

 You can't run CREATE DATABASE within a transaction block \(BEGIN \.\.\.
 END\)\.
 For more information about transactions, see [Serializable isolation](c_serial_isolation.md)\.

 ## Syntax<a name="r_CREATE_DATABASE-synopsis"></a>